Errazuriz - Vallée de l'Aconcagua La Cumbre 2019

 James Suckling

 "Errazuriz is one of the first Chilean wineries to experiment with Syrah.
-Cumbre—meaning 'summit' in the Mapuche language—comes from the upper reaches of the valley and is available in very limited quantities!"
+Cumbre—which means 'summit' in the Mapuche language—comes from the upper reaches of the valley and is available in very limited quantities!"

 “Errázuriz was one of the first wineries in Chile to experiment with Syrah.
 That was in the early 1990s, and it has come a long way since then.
 The first vintage of La Cumbre, its most ambitious Syrah, was produced in 2001.
-It has also evolved significantly in recent years, shifting from thicker, riper versions to vintages like this one, which—despite coming from a very hot year—displays red fruit with striking freshness, thanks in large part to the earlier harvests the winery team has chosen over the past five years.
-This has resulted in greater liveliness in all the wines in general, and this one in particular also features firmer tannins that help support the wine on the palate and give it structure in addition to its refreshing and flavorful fruit.”
+It has also evolved significantly in recent years, shifting from fuller-bodied, riper styles to vintages like this one, which—despite coming from a very hot year—displays brilliantly fresh red fruit; the earlier harvests chosen by the winery team over the past five years have played a major role in this.
+This has resulted in greater liveliness across the entire range of wines in general, and this one in particular also features firmer tannins that help support the wine on the palate and give it structure in addition to its refreshing and flavorful fruit.”
 (Descorchados - Patricio Tapia 2022)

 Buy your Errazuriz wines at the best price in a private sale!